-Tarek Rakha is an architect currently conducting a PhD in Building Technology in the Department of Architecture at MIT.
-In the past seven years he has taught environmental control and sustainability design to students at MIT, the American University in Cairo (AUC) and Cairo University.
-He is a member of the Sustainable Design Lab at MIT, where he is part of the developing team for umi, the urban modeling simulation platform.
-He was a practicing architect in multiple Cairo-based firms with a deep interest in integrating environmental technologies with design practice.
-His research interests include the walkability and bikeability of neighborhoods, outdoor thermal comfort, daylighting, building science, energy efficiency, performance simulation, sustainability, generative design and optimization.
-His work received various recognition that include two best paper awards and two IBPSA-USA Student Scholarships.
-In addition, Tarek is a Certified Passive House Consultant in the US.
-He was an invited speaker and critic by a variety of organization and academic institutions that include TEDxCairo, the Architecture Boston Expo, Rhode Island School of Design and Northeastern University.
-He was President of the Egyptian Student Association at MIT in 2013/14.
+In addition, Tarek is a Certified Passive House Consultant (CPHC) in the US.
+He taught and participated in multiple architecture, urban design and energy simulation workshops across Europe and the Middle East.
+He was also an invited speaker and critic by a variety of organization and academic institutions that include TEDxCairo, the Architecture Boston Expo (ABX), and Northeastern University.
+He was President of the Egyptian Student Association (ESA) at MIT in 2013/14.
 Their leadership was instrumental to the establishment of the MIT-Egypt program, a seed fund research grant and student exchange program between Egypt and MIT.
-Their efforts were recognized through several awards from MIT that include the William L. Stewart Junior Award and the Bridge Building Award for Leadership.
+Their efforts were recognized through several awards from the institute that include the William L. Stewart Jr. Award and the Bridge Builder Award for Leadership.